 Eury comes to the Bronx as a girl haunted.
 Haunted by losing everything in Hurricane Maria–and by an evil spirit, Ato.
 She fully expects the tragedy that befell her and her family in Puerto Rico to catch up with her in New York.
 Yet, for a time, she can almost set this fear aside, because there’s this boy . . .

-Pheus is a golden-voiced, bachata-singing charmer, ready to spend the summer on the beach with his … Continue reading →
+Pheus is a golden-voiced, bachata-singing charmer, ready to spend the summer on … Continue reading →